 With a diverse mixture of rugged and paved trails for seasoned hikers and novices alike, Eagan’s Lebanon Hills Regional Park is a favorite of many Twin Citizens.
 And at 2,000 sprawling acres, you’ll find yourself coming back again and again.
 Start at the visitor center to check out its sustainable vegetative roof and head any direction from there.
 You and your pal will enjoy weaving around lakes at every turn.

 There’s no charge to visit Lebanon Hills, so you can probably afford a beer or two at nearby Bald Man Brewing Company afterward.
-Sip one of the artisan brews while your pooch slurps from a water dish, and turn to the rotating lineup of food trucks for snacks.
-They even have bingo every Sunday from 2-4 p.m.
-Opposable thumbs required for bingo, but your pup can relax in the sunny ambiance of the patio while you play.
+Sip one of the artisan brews while your pooch slurps from a water dish.
+Then turn to the rotating lineup of food trucks for snacks.
+They even have bingo every Sunday.
+Opposable thumbs are required, but your pup can relax in the sunny ambiance of the patio while you play.

 Smack dab in the middle of the Twin Cities, Fort Snelling State Park boasts 18 miles of hiking trails to give you and your buddy those middle-of-nowhere feels without leaving town.
 Be sure to make the trek to Pike Island: A mile and a half of gravel trails will take you to the eastern end, where Spot can dip his toes in the place where the Mississippi and Minnesota rivers meet.
 If your pal wants another view of the park, he can even join you in a rented canoe from the park office.

 Following your stay, reward yourself with post-adventure libations at Castle Danger Brewery in Two Harbors.
-Sip on seasonal beers—like the fruity, balanced spring Double Crossing IPA—while you and your bestie listen to live music and take in the scenic overlook from the sizeable patio.
+Sip on seasonal beers like a Maple Märzen or Mosaic Fresh Hop IPA while you and your bestie listen to live music and take in the scenic overlook from the sizable patio.

 Go west, young pup!
 To Buffalo River State Park in Moorhead, that is.
 Your pooch will relish her romp through one of our state’s largest prairies known for its variety of birds and other wildlife.
 Its 12 miles of hiking trails take you along the lovely Buffalo River where water-loving pups can cool off on hot summer days.